-- Know Your Clients Requirements: Fully brief your client prior to the end of lease negotiation with the tenant.
-In some cases the client as the landlord may have certain requirements in that make good.
+- Know Your Clients Requirements: Fully brief your client prior to the end of the lease negotiation with the tenant.
+In some cases, the client as the landlord may have certain requirements in that make good.
 Whilst the tenant may need to undertake particular works, the landlord may see an exchange of money as an attractive alternative to the tenancy make good.
-In that way the landlord can decide at a later time if the fit out will suit another incoming tenant.
+In that way, the landlord can decide at a later time if the fit-out will suit another incoming tenant.

 - Use Condition Reports: Prior to the commencement of any leasing situation, a condition report should have been created.
 That condition report will then be used again at the end of the lease to identify any issues of repairs and damage.